 Low resource extraction and processing of biological samples using surface tension valves.

 This Bill & Melinda Gates Foundation funded project (with David Wright in Chemistry and Ray Mernaugh in Biochemistry) is a sample collection, concentration and preparation component for integration with downstream detection components to form a general diagnostic platform suitable for low resource environments.
-This self-contained processing device captures targets of interest from complex biological matrices on the surface of a carrier bead which conveys the biomarker targets through sequential extraction solutions to concentrate them and reduce interferents of downstream biomarker detector performance.
+This self-contained processing device captures targets of interest from complex biological matrices on the surface of magnetic carrier beads which convey the biomarker targets through sequential extraction solutions to concentrate them and reduce interferents of downstream biomarker detector performance.
 The device has advantages over existing extraction technologies, mainly it that it can be implemented to: (1) require little or no power, (2) be suitable for an unskilled user, (3) have rapid time-to-extraction, (4) be low cost, and (5) be adaptable to multiple downstream detection designs.
 To our knowledge there is no currently available point-of-care extraction device that has the same level of simplicity, convenience, low cost and ease-of-use.

-Coffee Ring Stain Diagnostics for Malaria.
+Coffee Ring Diagnostics for Malaria.

 In collaboration with the Wright lab (Chemistry) the goal of this project is to develop a simple, low-cost diagnostic test for malaria infection suitable for locations that lack electricity, refrigeration and highly trained technicians.
 The idea is based on the phenomenon that causes coffee-ring stains on the kitchen counter: When a liquid like coffee that contains a suspension of fine particles evaporates from a flat surface, the particles tend to accumulate along the outer edge.
 The proposed malaria test consists of two liquids and specially treated glass slides.
 Liquid A is mixed with the blood sample.
 A drop of the mixture is placed on the glass slide and left to dry.
 Once it has dried, the slide is washed with liquid B. If the washing reveals a purple ring, the person is infected.
 If it washes clean, then the person is not.

 The goal of this NIH funded project (with David Wright in Chemistry, Jim Crowe in the Medical Center) is to develop and evaluate a new paradigm in virus detection.
 The approach is based on a combination of nanoparticle surface chemistry, tag-specific DNA sequences, and DNA ligation logical AND operators.
 Components of this project have been used to amplify the impact of DNA biomarkers on detection signal.

 Multispectral quantum dot-based retinal imaging.